Family Logistics App: What It Is (And Why Families Actually Need One)

 • assigning pickups and drop-offs

-But it’s where most of the effort actually is.
+This is where most of the effort actually is.

 ---

-But for most families, that’s not reality.
+But for most families, it isn’t.

 Calendars:

-• don’t collect information from different sources
+• don’t collect information from multiple sources

 • don’t update automatically when things change